In my post last week on Blackboard’s Moodle strategy in Latin America, I made the following observation:

 - Remote-Learner leaving the Moodle Partner program and planning to join the Moodle Association, with its associated lost revenue and public questioning value.

 I’m working on a follow-up post that looks more deeply at these changes to the Moodle community, and as part of the research I’ve interviewed Martin Dougiamas, Moodle Founder and CEO, by email.
 Given Martin’s role, I wanted to avoid the risk of having his answers get buried within my upcoming analysis post; therefore, I’ve decided to publish the interview in full.
-The only changes I have made are for clarity: showing and correcting full names instead of acronyms, correcting grammar, and reordering questions to show follow-up discussions in context.
+The only changes I have made are for clarity: showing and correcting1 full names instead of acronyms2, correcting grammar, and reordering questions to show follow-up discussions in context.

 Phil: Given Blackboard’s trend in acquisitions for Moodle (Remote-Learner UK, X-Ray Analytics, Nivel Siete), and assuming these are not the last, how do these moves affect the Moodle community and future (including roadmap, Moodle HQ funding, whatever)?
 What are the biggest benefits and / or what are the risks and downsides?